 We are excited to announce that the Library Board and Village Board have partnered together to conduct a fundraising feasibility study.
 This is the next important step towards building a new library.
 The main goal of the study will be to determine both the feasibility of a capital campaign and, if recommended, a capital campaign goal for building the new Oregon Library.
 It is important that the goal is achievable and practical for our community.
 At the same time, we also want the goal to allow us to build the best possible new library as it will shape library service to our community into the future.

 Baker St. Consulting Group was selected to complete the study with Jim Radford as the lead on our project.
 They have helped many libraries with capital campaign efforts including the Hedberg Public Library in Janesville and the Central Library in St. Louis.
 A feasibility study is a valuable information gathering process in which community feedback is obtained on multiple aspects of the project.
 This feedback will helpful in planning both the new library and the capital campaign.
 The study is expected to be complete by mid-November.

 The Library and Village of Oregon are working together to build a new library and have created a memorandum of understanding (MOU) agreement to outline the process.
-This agreement was approved by the Library Board on 9/18/18 and the Village Board on 10/01/18.
-Agendas, packets, and minutes are available from the Village of Oregon website documenting all activities in developing this agreement.
+The current agreement (PDF) was amended by the Village Board on 5/03/2021 and by the Library Board on 5/12/2021.
+This agreement was originally approved by the Library Board on 9/18/18 and the Village Board on 10/01/18.
+Agendas, packets, and minutes are available from the Village of Oregon website documenting all activities in developing this original agreement.

 Questions from the Village Board to the Library Board